Last reviewed 6 April 2020

 It is likely that a number of areas of the business will need to stay abreast of developments, so make sure the contingency planning team includes all relevant departments, eg HR, procurement and facilities management.

 2. Prepare for reduced staff levels

 As part of contingency planning, consider how best to keep the organisation up and running in the case of reduced staff levels.
-Many organisations will already have plans in place to cover such scenarios, but now would be a good time to review them.
+Many organisations have started putting employees on furlough.

 This might include considering the following.

 Which staff can be transferred to keep core functions running?

 Is additional training needed to make sure that staff can temporarily perform different functions if necessary?

 Are any additional resources necessary to make sure people can work from home?

 What policies are in place to ask staff to work different hours or perform different tasks?
 Are there any clauses in contracts that prevent this?
 It would be good practice to communicate any potential changes upfront.